tonethar/IGME-235-Shared/tutorial/HW-circle-blast-4.md

 ```

 We have made a few changes:
 - there is a new method named `activate()` with no implementation.
 The intention is that `activate()` will be called by some of Circle's subclasses.
-In OOP, methods that are implemented but have no implemention are called *abstract methods*.
+In OOP, methods that are implemented but have no implementation are called *abstract methods*.
 - the `reflectX` and `reflectY` methods now that a `sceneWidth` and `sceneHeight` argument respectively.
 - the new `_wrapX(sceneHeight)` and `_wrapY(sceneHeight)` methods have underscores because we are considering them *protected methods* - meaning that they are going to be called from `Circle` subclasses, but not from the "outside" i.e. not from **main.js**.